PyCQA/bandit/README.rst

 - `excluded_files`: The list of files that were excluded from the scope

 Plugins tend to take advantage of the `bandit.checks` decorator which allows the author to register a check for a particular type of AST node.
-For example,
+For example

 ::